the ultimate groom speech guide

 “Jake is an estate agent, he’s paid to tell lies, so prepare yourself for some of his most creative work yet!”

-Nowadays, some people like to refer to them as groomsmen, but they all do the same job: support the groom in the run up to the wedding and ion the big day itself.
+It’s groomsmen in the US and Australia, and ushers in Europe, but they all do the same job: support the groom in the run up to the wedding and ion the big day itself.
 When you’re thanking ushers keep it general, light and funny, and please don’t find things to say about each and every one, otherwise we’re going to be here all day.
 This should be fun as well, so if there’s a way of collectively having a laugh with them, exploit it.
 If you are going to mention the stag weekend or bachelor party, and it’s not something I’d recommend, then do it here, and go light on detail.

 It’s your job to talk about and toast the bridesmaids, not the best man.
 You need to mention them by name, and say what a great group of friends/sisters they have been and how great it is that you’ve got them in your life as well.
 You could thank them for organising the hen weekend, and say what a culturally enriching experience that was for all concerned.
 If this involves sisters you should say how amazing it is to now be related…even if you don’t mean it!
 The toast at the end is the only toast that the groom has to make.

-"Sarah, you are an amazing sister to Jane, and I am so happy that we are now officially family…you don’t have to agree but at least I come with access to free plant machinery hire”
+‘Sarah, you are an amazing sister to Jane, and I am so happy that we are now officially family…you don’t have to agree but at least I come with access to free plant machinery hire”

 “ladies you all look absolutely amazing, the facts that there are seven of you, and one looks quite grumpy is in no way going to lead me make any Disney comparisons”